UppedGame

 Good data is not just accurate.

-Once the system is stable, analysis becomes meaningful.
+Once the system is stable, analysis becomes more meaningful.

 Attribution is one of the most visible points of failure in modern analytics systems.

-It breaks because of how data is collected, structured, and interpreted.
+It breaks because of how data is collected, structured, connected, and interpreted.

 To understand how platforms actually fit together:

-If your data is inconsistent, the issue isn’t your report.
+If your data is inconsistent, the issue is not your report.

 Reliable analytics comes from: